Andriy Kobolyev: CEO of Naftogaz

-In 2019 Naftogaz performed unbundling of the gas transmission system operator (GTS) in six months.

-The successful unbundling of the GTS operator made it possible to sign a new transit deal with Gazprom on beneficial terms for Ukraine.
+In 2019, to bring Ukraine into compliance with the 2014 Association with the EU that required in the imposition of EU anti-monopoly rules, Naftogaz performed unbundling of the gas transmission system (GTS) operator.
+The successful unbundling of the GTS operator made it possible to sign a new gas transit deal at the end of 2019 with Gazprom on beneficial terms for Ukraine.
 This new contract guarantees at least US$7.2 billion in stable revenues until 2024.